 – No alcohol

 – No sexual stimulation of any kind, including masturbation

-Gradually reduce till eliminating at least 3 days before:
+Gradually reduce till eliminating at least ONE WEEK before and after the retreat:

 – All red meats

 – Fermented foods (tofu, miso, soy sauce, tamari, yeasts, etc.)

 – Sweets and all types of industrial pastries

 – Salt and sugar or honey (consume in moderation)

 – Raw and boiled vegetables (potatoes, manioc, etc.)